Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Schwarzschild Black Hole: B rick W all M odel and the E ntropy of a S calar F ield in the B lack H ole B ackgrounds

-Where $I = {{{\int}_{0}}^{\infty}}{{{x^3}dx}\over{({\exp{x}} - 1)}} = {{{\pi}^4}\over{15}}$.
-The divergent part of the entropy associated with the brick-wall cut-off parameter is logarithmically divergent in the cut-off parameter.
-This is expected as the constant-time foliations intersect at the horizon.
-Here $\beta$ is given by the usual expression $\beta = 8 \pi M$ and $h$ is the brick-wall cut-off parameter.
-We have assumed $L >> 2M$.
-We find that with this expression of $\beta$ the divergent part of the entropy in terms of the brick-wall cut-off parameter is independent of the horizon surface area.
-The higher order terms in $s$ are not divergent in $h$ and vanish in the limit $L \rightarrow \infty$.
-We can extend the above discussions to massive fields.For massive fields $k(r)$ is given by the following expression:
+{Here $\beta$ is given by the usual expression $\beta = 8 \pi M$ and $h$ is the brick wall cut-off parameter.
+The divergent part of the entropy associated with the brick wall cut-off parameter is logarithmically divergent in the cut-off parameter.
+This is different from the corresponding first-order divergent expression obtained by 't Hooft as given by Eqn.(23).
+The divergent behaviour is expected as the constant-time foliations intersect at the horizon and can be related with infinite redshift.
+We have assumed $h << 2M$ and $L >> 2M$.
+We find that, with the above choice of $\beta$, the divergent part of the entropy in terms of the brick wall cut-off parameter is independent of the horizon surface area.
+We also note that the term logarithmically divergent in the brick wall cut-off parameter is independent of the mass of the black hole, although the leading-order infrared divergent term is dependent on the mass of the black hole.
+The higher order terms in $s$ are not divergent in $h$ and vanish in the limit $L \rightarrow \infty$.}